alexharri/website/posts/structural-typing.md

 }
 ```

-To make sure that the code works as expected, you write some unit tests:
+To make sure that the code works as expected, we write some unit tests:

 ```tsx
 expect(getKeyboardShortcut({ key: "s", metaKey: true }))